 10. Do not stack bags on the ground for temporary storage at work site.
 Pile them on a raised, dry platform and cover with tarpaulin or polythene sheet.

 Q. How to identify the time for which the cement was stored before use?

-On the cement bag, week number, month and year of manufacturing are being mentioned and this can be checked before use.
+On the cement bag, week number, month and year of manufacturing are mentioned.
+Make sure you check them before buying and using cement.